probcomp/metaprob/README.md

 # Metaprob implemented in Clojure

-Metaprob is provided as a small set of Clojure 'modules' defining functions and macros.
+Metaprob is provided as a set of Clojure 'modules' defining functions and macros.

 One of the functions is a Metaprob interpreter that facilitates